ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `GetHitResult()`

-This example listens to the player's `damagedEvent` and takes a closer look at the [link]HitResult object.
+This example listens to the player's `damagedEvent` and takes a closer look at the [HitResult](core_api.md#hitresult) object.
 This object is most commonly generated as a result of shooting a player with a weapon.

 ```lua
 function OnPlayerDamaged(player, dmg)